groq/groq-api-cookbook/groq_streamlit_demo/README.md

 ![Demo App Screenshot](images/groq_demo.png)

-This [Streamlit](https://streamlit.io/) app integrates with the [Groq API](https://groq.com/) to provide a chat interface where users can interact with advanced language models.
-It allows users to choose between two models for generating responses, enhancing the flexibility and user experience of the chat application.
+This [Streamlit](https://streamlit.io/) app integrates with [Groq API](https://groq.com/) to provide a chat interface where users can interact with advanced language models.
+It allows users to choose between three models for generating responses, enhancing the flexibility and user experience of the chat application.

 It is blazing FAST; try it and see! 🏎️ 💨 💨 💨